Testing Lead Content in Drinking Water of Independent School Facilities

 Band operated schools operating on First Nations reserves should work with the BC First Nations Health Authority.

 Student health and safety is a concern shared by all parties in the K-12 education system.
 This policy provides minimum requirements for testing lead content in drinking water of school facilities, reporting of the results, and mitigation strategies to eliminate or reduce any risks to students and staff.

 Policy in full

-School districts must consult with their Regional Health Authority to develop a water quality lead testing program for their school facilities that would outline the following;
+Authorities are expected to consult with the appropriate Health Authority to develop a water quality lead testing program for drinking water in their school facilities that would outline the following;

 - Risk assessment